snowdriftcoop/snowdrift/GUIDE.md

     cabal install cabal-install

-If not done already in earlier steps, install alex and happy:
+Install  alex, happy, and yesod-bin
+(some of which may have been installed, depending on which system and instructions you used, it won't hurt to reinstall):

-    cabal install alex happy
+    cabal install alex happy yesod-bin

 The following items are suggested but not strictly required:

-    cabal install haddock hlint yesod-bin
+    cabal install haddock hlint

 **Now, change to your snowdrift project directory (if not already there).**